- About the Program

 Time / Location

-Classes will be held at FIU Modesto A. Maidique Campus on Tuesday or Wednesday evenings (depending on the cohort) as well as Saturday mornings and afternoons.
+Classes will be held at FIU Modesto A. Maidique Campus on a weekday evening (depending on the cohort) as well as Saturday mornings and afternoons.
+The International Crime and Justice track will be fully online and not subject to such schedule.

 Unique Features of the MAGA Program